 Once you’ve taken a crash course in Tumblr, you can use the blogging platform as an outlet for just about anything, whether you want to post beautiful photos from your last beach trip or more heady things, like debating the finer points of United States’ current relationship with Russia.
 But if nobody’s seeing what you write, you’re just talking to yourself, no?

-Here’s our quick-hit guide on how to get followers on Tumblr so you can amass a legion of fans and extend your digital reach beyond your inner circle of friends and the random passerby.
-It’s not foolproof, but a little fine tuning, engagement and digital word of mouth is sometimes all you need.
-Also, check out our brief guide on how to be Internet-famous with the help of social media — no matter the platform.
+Below is our quick-hit guide on how to get more followers on Tumblr, so you can amass a legion of fans and extend your digital reach.
+It’s not foolproof, but sometimes a little fine tuning, engagement, and digital word of mouth is all you need.

 Spruce it up

 Although Tumblr’s default themes are perfectly suitable for a melange of blogs and casual users, consider opting for a premium theme, as it will likely give you a visual leg up on the competition and open the door for greater creativity.
 Try not to pick something too staggering in terms of color and design, but don’t select a theme with absolutely no visual hook or appeal — or one that seems to contradict the content inside (like a photo-centric theme for a blog with a lot of written word, for example).

 Most themes allow for customization without coding, so you can alter textures and background elements using drag-and-drop interfaces and simple color palettes without knowing how to properly code.
 Additionally, think about your chosen username and how it reflects on your blog.
 Is it catchy, professional, or relevant to your blog’s focus?
 You might want to consider a domain name, too.
 Tumblr allows you to link your own domain to your blog.